Dual Diagnosis Treatment Asheboro, NC

 Marc Todd Lewis Lcsw Pllc

-Marc Todd Lewis Lcsw Pllc is a dual diagnosis treatment center in Asheboro, NC that offers treatment services for drug or alcohol use and mental health disorders that include psychotic disorders as well as paranoid personality disorder.
+Marc Todd Lewis Lcsw Pllc is a dual-diagnosis treatment center in Asheboro, NC that provides treatment for drug and alcohol addiction and mental health disorders that include mood disorders as well as bulimia.

 Address: 111-D Davis Street, Asheboro, NC 27203 in Randolph County